 The University of Nevada Press publishes regionally focused works that contribute to our understanding of Nevada, the Great Basin, and American West.
 We also publish scholarly books in the humanities and social sciences in the fields of environmental studies, public health, mining studies, Native American studies, urban studies, Basque studies, and gambling and commercial gaming.
-The Press publishes select fiction and memoir as well.
+The Press publishes select fiction as well.

 If you are interested in submitting your work to the University of Nevada Press, we ask that you first submit a book proposal, which includes a prospectus, CV, detailed table of contents, and sample chapter.
 A prospectus should include the following: